Creating LAN Zoo Plugins

-This guide discusses how to create plugins for Zoo.
+This guide discusses how to create plugins for the LAN Zoo.

-Zoo lets third party plugin developers add licensing support for their products to the Zoo.
+The LAN Zoo allows third party plugin developers add licensing support for their products.

-Zoo plugins are .NET Framework 4.5 assemblies.
-To create a plugins for Zoo, you need one of the following development tools:
+LAN Zoo plugins are .NET Framework 4.8 assemblies.
+To create a plugins for the LAN Zoo, you need one of the following development tools:

 The general steps required to create a Zoo plugin are: